-Melanie Anderson - Conservation & Environment in Mexico
+Melanie Anderson - Conservation & Environment, Conservation & Spanish in Mexico

 One day at the beginning of my summer holiday, my mom suggested I try doing some volunteer work during the break.
 I started to look online and I found the Projects Abroad website.
 I read up on all the projects and was really interested in the two-week Conservation and Spanish program in Mexico.
 Just a few weeks later, there I was standing at Toronto airport waiting to embark on a 9 hour plane journey to Guadalajara, having no idea what experiences were to come.